balapitchuka/notes/Programming Languages/java.md

 #### 1. Local Variables

 - Local variables are declared in methods, constructors, or blocks.
-- Access modifiers cannot be used for local variables.
+- `Access modifiers` cannot be used for local variables.
 - Local variables are visible only within the declared method, constructor, or block.
 - Local variables are implemented at stack level internally.
-- There is no default value for local variables, so local variables should be declared and an initial value should be assigned before the first use.
+- There is `no default value for local variables`, so local variables should be declared and an initial value should be assigned before the first use.

 #### 2. Instance variables